Map-A-Droid/MAD-docs/installation/docker.rst

 * The volumes define what is mounted into the docker-container.
 * On one hand we mount the **configuration file (config.ini)**.
 * On the other hand we "mount out" the **files/directories produced by MAD**, such as the directory "logs" and also the "files" directory, which contains all position files and stats.
-As usual, volumes are needed for everything **you do not want to loose** after you take the docker-container down.
+As usual, volumes are needed for everything **you do not want to lose** after you take the docker-container down.

 **Ports:**